 Tip #2: Make Sure You’re Buying The Right Kind of Policy for You

 Age and health aren’t the only things that matter when you’re looking for affordable life insurance coverage.
 The type of life insurance policy you choose can have a significant impact on not only your premium costs but also how much coverage you get for that money.
+Let’s take a look at term life vs whole life.

-Let’s start with term life insurance.
+We will start with term life insurance.
 As the name alludes to, term life insurance coverage lasts for a predetermined amount of time that you select – usually 10, 15, 20 or 30 years.
 It’s one of the simplest and most affordable types of life insurance.
 If you were to die during the term length, your beneficiary would receive a death benefit, which is a payout equal to the policy’s coverage amount, income tax-free.
 Once the term length is up, coverage ends.
 At this time, you can choose to renew it, but since your rates will be based on your age and health at that time, the renewed policy will cost more than the policy you can get now.
 (You can get a free term life insurance quote here.)

 Next, there’s permanent life insurance.
 Permanent life insurance – which includes whole life – is a type of policy where coverage lasts for a lifetime (assuming you continue to pay the premiums), and it offers a cash value component that can grow over time.
 Because of the lifetime coverage and the cash value feature, a whole life policy costs significantly more than a term policy – generally 5 to 10 times as much per month.
 Because of the complexity of whole life policies, buyers should work with a financial professional to purchase and maintain their policy.